jjones203/architecture_kata/solution/detailed_architecture/officer-events.md

-# Police Officer Events Management
+# Community Calendar Management

 ## Diagram

 ![Officer Events](../../assets/detailed-officer-events.jpg)

 ## Description
-This event processor provides officers with the ability to upload upcoming events for users to find officers willing to connect.
+This event processor provides officers with the ability to upload upcoming events where users can find officers willing to connect.

 ## Architectural Characteristics
 - Availability